 You’re ready to join a group board but there’s just one little problem: you have no idea where to find them.
 Well, in a few minutes you’ll have all the tools you need to find the perfect group boards for your blog.

 Which Group Boards Should You Join?

 Don’t join boards just because they exist and have lots of followers.
 You need to join boards that are in your niche.
 You’ll be more likely to have your stuff viewed by people searching for the same content you produce.

 Me joining a group board for food pins just wouldn’t make sense.
-I could only post food based content to it (which I don’t post anyway) and that’s not why I want people to follow me.
+I could only post food-based content to it (which I don’t post anyway) and that’s also not what I want people to follow me for.